 In February 2017, my whole life changed.
-Now there were other things that led to big changes in the years previous as well but not like this.
+Now other things led to these changes in the years previous as well but not like this.

-In the middle of the previous year, I had started to lose a ton of weight and when I say a ton I mean a ton.
-Literally lost a whole person worth of weight, without trying.
-I had gotten out of a long and very toxic relationship not long before the weight loss so I assured if was a result of that situaton.
+In the middle of the previous year, I had started to lose a ton of weight, and when I say a ton I mean a ton.
+Lost a whole person worth of weight, without trying.
+I had gotten out of a long and very toxic relationship not long before the weight loss so I assumed it was a result of that situation.

 After weeks of doctors’ appointments with Neurologists and Cardiologists, they found nothing and my mom and boyfriend at the time talked me into going into the hospital to have my gall bladder looked at.
-Long ER story short that agree it’s my gall bladder and admit me for tests before surgery. ” You’ll be home by nightfall tomorrow”
+Long ER story short they agree it was my gall bladder and admit me for tests before surgery. ” You’ll be home by nightfall tomorrow”

 Another boring long hospital story short, the next morning tests are done and everything is on hold.
 They found a mass on my liver and need to biopsy it before we can go any further.